neutron-org/slinky-vault/contracts/lst-oracle/README.md

   --node https://rpc.neutron.org
 ```

-## How It Works

-1. **Price Discovery**: The contract queries the Slinky oracle for the underlying asset price (e.g., ATOM/USD)
-2. **Redemption Rate Application**: If one of the tokens is the configured LST asset, the contract multiplies its price by the redemption rate
-3. **Validation**: Ensures prices are:
-   - Recent (within `max_blocks_old` blocks)
-   - Non-nil (valid price data exists)
-   - From supported markets (available in Slinky oracle and marketmap)
-4. **Price Calculation**: Returns individual prices and their ratio for easy exchange rate calculation

 ## Error Handling

-The contract validates several conditions and will return errors if:
+The contract validates several conditions and will return an error if:

 - **UnsupportedMarket**: The requested currency pair is not available in Slinky oracle or marketmap
 - **PriceTooOld**: The price data is older than the specified `max_blocks_old`